holochn/AlienInvasion/README.md

 The alien invaders are defined in alien.js.
 They are a set of fields of type AlienField which is defined in alien_field.js

+Please note that opening the example.html file in a browser will ot work.
+You need to have a websever set up to interpret the file correctly.